ToprakOzgur/Tea-Station/README.md

 # Tea-Station
-HTML and CSS self learning project with css floats only
+HTML and CSS self learning project with css floats only.
+(Flexbox and grids not used)